Tag Archives: Network

 We back up our Raspberry Pi Docker host using Synology ActiveBackup for business running on one of our Synology NAS drives.

-Gen 2 Home Network Rack
+Gen 2 Gen 4 Home Network Core Rack

-Gen 2 Home Network Rack – Switches
+Gen 2 Gen 4 Home Network Core Rack

 We use UniFi equipment throughout.
 We chose the UniFi platform for our second-generation home network primarily for its single-plane glass management and configuration capabilities.